Priya-dharshi-ni/eazyeats-foodservice/README.md

-# eazyeats-foodservice
-The EazyEats website is a static web project developed using HTML and CSS.
-A clean and simple layout prioritizing desktop viewing.
-Visually engaging elements and styles created with CSS to enhance user engagement.
-Here’s a more concise and relevant description for a single-page food ordering website:

----

 # EazyEats - Food Ordering Website

 EazyEats is a simple, single-page food ordering website built using HTML and CSS.
-It showcases a clean and visually appealing design for an online food service platform.
+It showcases a clean and visually appealing design for an online food service platform and styles created with CSS to enhance user engagement.

 ## Features
   Attractive Layout: A visually engaging structure created with CSS.